mayer79/effectplots/README.md

 [![Codecov test coverage](https://codecov.io/gh/mayer79/effectplots/graph/badge.svg)](https://app.codecov.io/gh/mayer79/effectplots)
 <!-- badges: end -->

-**{effectplots}** provides high-quality effect plots useful for modeling, see Molnar [1] for a fantastic overview.
+**{effectplots}** provides high-quality effect plots useful for modeling, see the fantastic book of Christoph Molnar [1] for the background.

 The main function `marginal()` calculates the following statistics per feature X over values/bins:

 - "y_mean": Average observed `y` values.
-Used to assess descriptive associations between response and features.
+Used to assess descriptive associations between response y and features.
 - "pred_mean": Average predictions.
 Corresponds to "M Plots" (Apley [3]).
 Shows the combined effect of X and other (correlated) features.
-The difference to average observed y values shows model bias.
+The difference to average observed y values measures model bias.
 - "resid_mean": Average residuals.
 Calculated when both `y` and predictions are available.
 Useful to study model bias.
 - "pd": Partial dependence (Friedman [2]).
 How do predictions change with a feature, keeping all other features fixed?
 - "ale": Accumulated local effects (Apley [3]).
 Alternative to partial dependence.